 Annual Parish Meeting

-Purpose of the Annual Parish Meeting
+What is the purpose of the Annual Parish Meeting?

 The purpose of the meeting is so that the Parish Council can explain what it has been doing over the last year and it enables the electors to have their say on anything they consider is important to the people of the Parish.